ptupitsyn/ptupitsyn.github.io/_posts/2017-03-27-LINQ-vs-SQL-in-Ignite.md

 title: LINQ vs SQL in Ignite.NET&#58; Performance
 ---

+Ignite.NET offers a LINQ provider which translates C# expressions to SQL queries.
 LINQ has many benefits over SQL, but at what cost?

+# Introduction

+Detailed explanation of Ignite.NET distributed queries can be found in [Getting Started With Apache Ignite.NET Part 3: Cache Queries](https://ptupitsyn.github.io/Getting-Started-With-Apache-Ignite-Net-3-Sql/).
+If you are new to Ignite, please read that first.

 # Benchmark Results